It is assumed that you have already downloaded and installed the extension (free or pro). If not, you can find more information here on how to do so.

 - append a read more link at the end of the text (you need to set the label in the Read More section).

-Step 7 - Setup the visual element that you have added to the design
+Step 8 - Setup the visual element (head) that you have added to your design

-In our example with have selected to show an additional image.
+In our example, we have decided to show an image, if one is found in the content.
 Therefore, click on the Head: image tab.

 The Crop Pictures option will ensure all your images fit perfectly in the size (head width and head height) you have previously set, resizing and cropping them if necessary.